History of Meek Mill in Timeline

 On October 1, 2021, Meek Mill's fifth studio album, Expensive Pain, was released, debuting at number three on the Billboard 200.

-In 2021, Meek Mill's fifth album, Expensive Pain, was released, peaking at number three on the Billboard 200 chart.
+In 2021, Meek Mill's fifth album, Expensive Pain, peaked at number three on the Billboard 200, adding to his discography of successful albums.

 July 11, 2022: End of Management Deal with Roc Nation Entertainment

-On July 11, 2022, Meek Mill confirmed that he had ended his management deal with Jay-Z's Roc Nation Entertainment, though they remain on good terms and continue to work on the REFORM Alliance.
+On July 11, 2022, Meek Mill confirmed that he had ended his management deal with Jay-Z's Roc Nation Entertainment, but clarified that he and Jay-Z remain on good terms and continue to work on the REFORM Alliance.

-January 2023: Pardoned by Pennsylvania Governor Tom Wolf
+January 2023: Pardon by Pennsylvania Governor Tom Wolf

-In January 2023, Pennsylvania Governor Tom Wolf pardoned Meek Mill for his 2008 convictions, marking a significant turning point in his legal battles.
+In January 2023, Pennsylvania governor Tom Wolf pardoned Meek Mill for his 2008 convictions, marking the end of a long legal battle.

-2023: Too Good to Be True Album Release
+2023: Release of Too Good to Be True

-In 2023, Meek Mill's collaborative album with Rick Ross, Too Good to Be True, was released, peaking at number 23.
+In 2023, Meek Mill's collaborative album with Rick Ross, Too Good to Be True, peaked at number 23, marking another release in his collaborative work.